Skip to main content

 Phone use at 60 degrees of flexion produces about 60 pounds of cervical load.
 The patterns are real and reversible.
 The 5-minute daily fix and the strengthening that makes it durable.

-Peer-reviewed evidence on phone-use neck pain: Hansraj 2014 cervical loading, Kim 2018 chin-tuck training, Falla 2007 neck exercise trial, Ylinen 2003
+Evidence-based analysis of phone-use neck pain: Hansraj 2014 cervical loading, Kim 2018 chin-tuck training, Falla 2007 neck exercise trial, Ylinen 2003

 The 60-second version